Skip to Content

 Simple.

 Once it comes off the grill, just scoop out the tender flesh, add a little salt, and serve.
-If you really wanna get crazy you can add some more butter and brown sugar and make it into a candied mash, but that’s your perogative.
+If you really wanna get crazy you can add some more butter and brown sugar and make it into a candied mash, but that’s your prerogative.
 Either way will be delicious!

 This dish is a great match for a big holiday meal, like I usually serve it, or really any meat and potatoes type of dinner where you want a sweet and savory side dish to round out the meal.